I start my workshop on scientific grant writing by asking audience if they think a grant proposal should be more like a magazine or a newspaper.

 *The formatting can be especially useful for making it clear where you state your research objectives or gaps you are addressing.

-THE FIX: Make sure the entire grant is visually appealing and no pages feel intimidating
+THE FIX: Make sure the entire grant is visually appealing and no pages look intimidating

 The best way to see where your grant might be losing readers is to zoom out in Word so you can see all of the pages of the grant on one screen.
 Which pages do your eyes naturally travel to?
 Its usually the pages with figures, bold headings, underlined sentences, colored text.